Qwellstra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 5- A script that adds execution rights
 Adding execution rights for everyone
-Task 7-A script that adds execution permission to the users
+Task 7-A script that adds execution permission to the users Task 8-A script that removes all users rights